ui5-community/generator-ui5-ts-app/README.md

  ´   `  |° ´ Y `
 ```

-Run you can use `npm start` (or `yarn start`) to start the local server for development.
+After the generation of your project you can use `npm start` (or `yarn start`) to start the local development server.

 ## Standalone usage

-Note the different greeting when the generator starts.
+Note the different greeting when the generator starts:

 ```bash
 $> npm i -g yo